Singapore national football team: Rebuilding (2019–2021)

+On 7 March, 2019, Nazri Nasir was appointed as interim head coach of the Singapore national team for the 2019 Airmarine Cup friendly tournament on 20 and 23 March.
+With the team, he won the semi-final match against Malaysia 1–0 before losing in the final to Oman 4–5 on penalties, having tied 1–1 in normal time.

-On 30 May 2019, former Jurong Town player, Tatsuma Yoshida was unveiled as the head coach of the national team.
-Yoshida's first game in charge for the national team ended in a 4-3 victory against the Solomon Islands at the National Stadium.
-Singapore started off their 2022 FIFA World Cup qualification campaign at the Jalan Besar Stadium drawing 2–2 to Yemen and winning Palestine 2–1 on 5 September 2019 and 10 September 2019 respectively.
+On 30 May 2019, former Jurong Town player, Tatsuma Yoshida, was unveiled as the head coach of the national team.
+Yoshida's first game in charge for the national team ended in a 4–3 victory against the Solomon Islands at the National Stadium.
+Singapore started off their 2022 FIFA World Cup qualification campaign at the Jalan Besar Stadium drawing 2–2 to Yemen and winning Palestine 2–1 on 5 September and 10 September respectively.
 The national team than travelled to Riyadh to face Saudi Arabia at the King Saud University Stadium.
-Singapore managed to grip on to their defence and prevented Saudi Arabia from scoring until Salem Al-Dawsari breaks the dreadlock in the 83' minute into the match and to make thing worst, they conceded 2 more with goals coming from Fahad Al-Muwallad and Saleh Al-Shehri to punished Singapore with their poor communications and defensive errors.
-The Lions then finished in fourth place just above Yemen but see them qualified through to the 2023 AFC Asian Cup qualifying third round.
+Singapore managed to grip on to their defence and prevented Saudi Arabia from scoring until Salem Al-Dawsari breaks the deadlock in the 83rd minute.
+Saudi Arabia then scored two more goals with Fahad Al-Muwallad and Saleh Al-Shehri.
+The Lions finished in fourth place just above Yemen, failing to qualify for the 2022 FIFA World Cup but qualified for the 2023 AFC Asian Cup qualifying third round.